MaterializeInc/materialize/doc/user/content/install.md

 ## Run the binary

-You can start the `materialized` process by simply running the binary, e.g.
+You can start the `materialized` process by running the binary, e.g.

 ```nofmt
 ./materialized --workers 1